 Just about 3 km from Osoyoos east on Hwy 3, look for Spotted Lake, a weird natural phenomenon.
 In the heat of the summer, the lake’s water begins to evaporate.
 This causes its high mineral content to crystallize and leave white-rimmed circles of green on the water.

 Continue Hwy 3 west and it will take you through the rugged Similkameen Valley to the cute town of Keremeos, surrounded by orchards.
 About 30 km west of Keremeos is Cathedral Provincial Park, a place for great backcountry adventures and backcountry camping.

 Over the 20 km drive between Oliver and Osoyoos, on Hwy 97 you drive through orchard after orchard laden with yummy fruit, earning it the name “The Golden Mile”.
 You see plenty of roadside stands and many places will let you pick your own fruit.

-The Oliver area is a good choice for touring local wineries with over 25 wineries to choose from.
-Tour the vineyards and sample Canadian Merlot, Cabernet, Pinot or Chardonnay in the tasting rooms.
-Oliver offers many biking and hiking trails which include the excellent Golden Mile Trail.
+The Oliver area is a good choice for touring local wineries and sample Canadian Merlot, Cabernet, Pinot or Chardonnay in the tasting rooms.
+Oliver offers many biking and hiking trails along Okanagan River and into the hills to idyllic fishing lakes..

 10 km north of Oliver towards Penticton on Hwy 97, stop at the Vaseux Wildlife Centre.
 Hike to the Bighorn National Wildlife Area and the Vaseux Lake National Migratory Bird Sanctuary.
 Even the lake itself is a gem, framed by granite cliffs.